New

 • Standalone bidding tools that are not built on an approved, compliant vendor list

-This is the difference between standalone bidding tools and platforms like NetVendor Bidding, where vendor selection is built directly on verified compliance data, ensuring every bid starts from an approved, insured vendor pool.
+This is the difference between standalone bidding tools and platforms like NetVendor, where vendor selection is built directly on verified compliance data, ensuring every bid starts from an approved, insured vendor pool.

 Centralized vendor compliance and procurement platform for property managers